NRN Staff and Committees

 Robin Liston, MPH - Research Project Manager

 Robin joined the AAFP NRN in 2012 and holds a Bachelor’s degree from University of Kansas and a MPH from Kansas University Medical Center.
 Robin has been involved in public health research for over twelve years.
 Her professional interests include community health promotion and education, health behavior change, access to quality health care and practice-based quality improvement.
-Robin is currently serving as a project manager for many studies and is responsible for the preparation, implementation, and overall supervision of these studies.
+Robin is currently serving as a project manager for many studies and is responsible for the preparation, implementation, budgetary oversight, analysis and overall supervision of these studies.

 Natalia Loskutova, MD, PhD - Director of Evaluation

 Dr. Loskutova joined the NRN in 2011.
 She currently serves as a project manager for many studies and is responsible for the preparation, implementation, and overall supervision of these studies.
 She has a background in psychiatry, neuriorehabilitation and clinical research.
 Natalia holds and MD and PhD in Rehabilitation Science and her personal research interest areas are in mental and behavioral health and physical decline with aging.

 Brian K. Manning, MPH, CHES - Associate Research Director

 Brian became involved in research in 1999 following a brief stint in the NFL.
 He currently serves as a project manager for many studies and is responsible for the preparation, implementation, budget, analysis, manuscript preparation and overall supervision of these studies.
 Brian has extensive experience with conducting large-scale randomized clinical trials that address areas in smoking cessation, dietary modifications, and patient/doctor communication.